 Cranbury is a very small town located in the state of New Jersey.
-With a population of 2,223 people and two constituent neighborhoods, Cranbury is the 421st largest community in New Jersey.
+With a population of 2,200 people and two constituent neighborhoods, Cranbury is the 418th largest community in New Jersey.
+Cranbury has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Cranbury home prices are not only among the most expensive in New Jersey, but Cranbury real estate also consistently ranks among the most expensive in America.